BeanGreen247/Windows-10-Minimizer/README.md

 # Windows 10 Minimizer

+## **WARNING**

+This tool will remove most metro apps and will leave the core ones need for system stability.

+It will remove apps like Photos, The preinstalled games and Office Ad.

+It will also prevent these apps from being reinstalled in your system so **bare that in mind**.

+The startup script may cause some printers and scanners to not work properly, so **use this tool at your own risk**.

+In my case it **did not**, I repeat **did not** affect my workflow a single bit, **but your experience may warry**.

+## Description

 A utility to make your Windows 10 install more lightweight.

 The goal of this project is to make optimizing Windows as simple as clicking a button or two and be done.